-This exhibition marks this first and most extensive presentation in Asia of the acclaimed Korean-American artist Anicka Yi.
+This exhibition marks the first and most extensive presentation in Asia of the acclaimed Korean-American artist Anicka Yi.
 For over a decade, Anicka Yi has captivated the global art community through what she terms the “biopolitics of the senses”—an exploration of how sensory experiences are shaped by cultural and biological forces.
 The exhibition features newly commissioned works alongside a selection of the artist’s earlier pieces, providing a comprehensive introduction to her distinctive artistic universe.

 Utilizing organic and ephemeral materials such as bacteria, scents, and tempura-fried flowers, Yi delicately captures the nuances of human emotion and sensation.
 By meditating on the fragile yet resilient interdependence of life, the artist underscores the shared stakes that connect all living forms, enlisting tenacious organisms like ants and soil microorganisms as co-creators and embedding existential questions of life, death, and decay into her work.
 Building on her sensorial explorations, Yi challenges anthropocentric perspectives by centering the experiences and insights of non-human entities such as machines, fungi, and seaweed.
 Grounded in rigorous research across biology, technology, and philosophy, the works in the exhibition bring these explorations to life, manifesting in tangible, affective forms that pulse with vitality, inviting intimate encounters with the more-than-human world.
 Through collaborations with experts across various fields, including scientists, architects, and perfumers, Yi’s creations prompt us to reconsider our place within a broader, more interconnected planetary system.